Cuba: Economy

 In 2016, the Miami Herald wrote, "... about 27 percent of Cubans earn under $50 per month; 34 percent earn the equivalent of $50 to $100 per month; and 20 percent earn $101 to $200.
 Twelve percent reported earning $201 to $500 a month; and almost 4 percent said their monthly earnings topped $500, including 1.5 percent who said they earned more than $1,000."

 In May 2019, Cuba imposed rationing of staples such as chicken, eggs, rice, beans, soap and other basic goods.
 (Some two-thirds of food in the country is imported.)
 A spokesperson blamed the increased U.S. trade embargo although economists believe that an equally important problem is the massive decline of aid from Venezuela and the failure of Cuba's state-run oil company which had subsidized fuel costs.

 In June 2019, the government announced an increase in public sector wages of about 300%, specifically for teachers and health personnel.
-In October, the government allowed stores to purchase house equipment and similar items, using international currency, and send it to Cuba by the Cuban emigration.
+In October, the government allowed stores to purchase house equipment and similar items, using international currency, and send it to Cuba by emigration.
 The leaders of the government recognized that the new measures were unpopular but necessary to contain the capital flight to other countries as Panamá where Cuban citizens traveled and imported items to resell on the island.
 Other measures included allowing private companies to export and import, through state companies, resources to produce products and services in Cuba.

-On January 1, 2021, Cuba's dual currency system was formally ended, and the convertible Cuban peso (CUC) was phased out, leaving the Cuban peso (CUP) as the country's sole currency unit.
+On 1 January 2021, Cuba's dual currency system was formally ended, and the convertible Cuban peso (CUC) was phased out, leaving the Cuban peso (CUP) as the country's sole currency unit.
 Cuban citizens had until June 2021 to exchange their CUCs.
 However, this devalued the Cuban peso and caused economic problems for people who had been previously paid in CUCs, particularly workers in the tourism industry.
 Also, in February, the government dictated new measures to the private sector, with prohibitions for only 124 activities, in areas like national security, health and educational services.
 The wages were increased again, between 4 and 9 times, for all the sectors.
 Also, new facilities were allowed to the state companies, with much more autonomy.

-The first problems of the new reform, for the public opinion, were with the electricity prices, but that was amended quickly.
-Other measures corrected were in the prices to the private farmers.
+The first problem with the new reform, in terms of public opinion, were electricity prices, but that was amended quickly.
+Other measures corrected were in the prices for private farmers.
 In July 2020, Cuba opened new stores accepting only foreign currency while simultaneously eliminating a special tax on the U.S. dollar to combat an economic crisis arising initially due to economic sanctions imposed by the Trump administration, then later worsened by a lack of tourism during the coronavirus pandemic.
 These economic sanctions have since been sustained by the Biden administration.